zhaocai/alfred2-google-workflow/README.md

 ### 3. Site Search

-Keyword `gs`: get instant google search results of front browser's site in Alfred based on {query}. supported browsers are: Safari, Google Chrome, Opera, OmniWeb, etc.
+Keyword `gs`: get instant google search results of front browser's site in Alfred based on {query}.

+Supported browsers are: Safari, Google Chrome, Opera, OmniWeb, etc.

 You can use `site:example.com query` if you do not want to search for current front browser's site.